shullgroup/rheoQCM/README.md

 git clone https://github.com/zhczq/QCM_py
 ```

-If you just need the updated analysis software (which currently the only software that actually works) everything you really need is in QCMFuncs/QCM_functions.py.
+If you just need the updated analysis software for .mat files, everything you really need is in QCMFuncs/QCM_functions.py.
 In this same directory you will also find some example data obtained with polystyrene films at different temperatures, and a run file called PS_plots.py.
 You should be able to run PS_plots.py directly and end up with some property plots that illustrate how the process works, and how you need to set up the file structure to include your own data.

 ## Using the Analysis Program

 To see an example of how the program works, run example_runfile.py, which will act on some of the data in the example_data directory and generate some figures representing the analyzed data in a figures folder.

+## Using the Data Collection/Analysis Program (UI)

+All the modules needed for the data collection program are in the QCM_main/ folder.
+Go to that folder and run QCM_main.py will open the program.

 ## Documentation

 The QCMnotes.pdf file has some background information on the rheometric mode of the QCM that we utilize, with some useful references include.

 Modules `DataSaver` and `QCM` in Modules/ folder are availabe for dealing with the data and doing ananlysis manually.
 Those modules include functions run out of the software.
-You can simply import those modules and you can do almost the same thing in the software by running your own codes.
+You can simply import those modules and do almost the same thing in the software by running your own codes.

 The functions for Matlab version data are locoalized in QCMFuncs/ folder.

+The data is stored as hdf5 format.
+And you can export all the relative data to other formats (e.g. excel).

 ## To Do